akeneo/pim-docs/design_pim/guides/add_new_page.rst

                 iconModifier: iconCard
                 to: acme_custom_index

-To show your last changes, you have to dump new routes and recompute assets:
+To view your changes, you have to dump new routes and rebuild assets:

 .. code-block:: bash

     $ bin/console pim:installer:dump-require-paths
     $ bin/console pim:install:assets
+    $ bin/console assets:install --symlink
-    $ npm run webpack-watch
+    $ yarn run webpack

-You will have your new item on the main menu, and when you will on it, it will display an empty page.
-You can now add some extensions under `acme-custom-index` to display your custom elements.
+You will have your new item on the main menu, and when you click on it, it will display an empty page.
+You can now add some extensions with `acme-custom-index` as parent to display your custom elements.